Last updated on April 16th, 2023 at 01:53 pm

 Africa is everything.
 It’s beautiful, cruel, nurturing, heartbreaking, and often a contradiction of everything you’ve ever seen in the mainstream media.

 Whilst it’s good to read practial information about Africa (and I have lots of that on this site), reading true stories, biographies, and fiction books about Africa is a great way to get an insight into this fascinating, misunderstood, and often misrepresented continent.

-Some will make you weep, others will fill you with joy and compassion – others will just make you question humanity.
+So here are some of my favourite books about Africa – some will make you weep, some will fill you with joy and compassion and others will just make you question humanity.